UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 ### Client-side

 The client-side portion of your project will be tested using [Karma][karma] and [Jasmine][jasmine].
-Karma is a javascript test runner, and Jasmine is the framework / "language" that you will write tests in.
-It is highly reccomended that you read the Jasmine testing tutorial linked in the resources section at the bottom of this README.
+Karma is a JavaScript test runner, and Jasmine is the framework / "language" that you will write tests in.
+It is highly recommend that you read the Jasmine testing tutorial linked in the resources section at the bottom of this README.

 Client-sided tests are located in the `src/test/javascript` directory.
 Naming follows a simple pattern.
 For a file such as `clientJavascript.js`, the test would be called `clientJavascript.spec.js`.
 All client-side tests end in `.spec.js`.